MohamedRafshan/MohamedRafshan/README.md

 ### 🎮 Volunteer Work and Affiliations
 - Maths Society design team, University of Moratuwa
-- Majlish UL Islam ediding team, University of Moratuwa
+- Majlish UL Islam editing team, University of Moratuwa
 - Executive member Majlish Ul Islam, University of Moratuwa
 - Assistant Chief Editor | Majlis Ul Islam , University of Moratuwa
 - Project Coordinator UGEMS

-- Feel free to explore my repositories :+1: and connect with me if you find my work interesting[^2].  ~~~ I'm always open to new opportunities and collaborations. ~~~
+  Feel free to explore my repositories :+1: and connect with me if you find my work interesting[^2].  ~~~ I'm always open to new opportunities and collaborations. ~~~

 >[!NOTE]
 >Coding is like humor.
 If you have to explain it, it’s probably bad.